• Skip to primary navigation

 Photo by Chaozzy Lin on Unsplash

-As life goes on, we experience anxiety in different phases.
-It is very normal to experience it occasionally.
-However, if your anxiety intervenes in your day to day activities, then you may have an anxiety disorder.
+As we go through life, we experience anxiety in various stages.
+It is normal to feel anxious occasionally.
+However, if your anxiety disrupts your daily activities, you may have an anxiety disorder.

-People may experience insistent, irresistible, and irrepressible anxiety, and if the anxiety is excessive, one should visit a mental health specialist.
-Anxiety disorders are serious and real medical conditions and referred to as a mental health problem.
-Like any other physical problem such as lungs disease or diabetes, anxiety disorders should not be taken lightly.
+People may experience persistent and overwhelming anxiety; if it becomes excessive, one should consult a mental health specialist.
+Anxiety disorders are genuine medical conditions and are referred to as mental health problems.
+Like any other physical ailment, such as lung disease or diabetes, anxiety disorders should be taken seriously.

 In this world of anarchy, anxiety disorders are one of the most common and prevalent mental health disorders across the world.